 I%=Number of seeds in which a species occurredTotal number of seeds×100

-Data recording and statistical analysis For each fungus, per cent seed infection (severity) was calculated as the proportion of infected seeds out of the total seeds examined in each mandal for each method.
+Data recording and statistical analysis for each fungus, per cent seed infection (severity) was calculated as the proportion of infected seeds out of the total seeds examined in each mandal for each method.
 District-level frequency of each pathogen was determined by pooling mandal-wise data within a district.

 The experiments were treated as factorial completely randomized designs with pathogen as Factor A and mandal or district as Factor B for each method and year.
 Data were subjected to analysis of variance (ANOVA), and critical difference (CD) at 5% along with standard error of difference (SEd) and standard error of mean (SEm) were computed to test significance of main effects and interactions.